Understanding Trademarks: Everything You Need to Know

 Renewing your trademark registration also requires a renewal fee every 15 years.
 Failure to pay the fee or process the renewal will expunge your trademark from the Register of Trademarks.

 You will receive notices containing information about your payment deadlines from the registrar.

 Trademark law can be complicated, so don't hesitate to consult a professional trademark attorney for assistance.

 If you need help understanding trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.